Đắk Lắk province: Economy

-Coffee, fruit, and rubber play an important part in its economy.
-Recently, there have been efforts to harness the province's considerable potential for hydroelectric generation.

-The Jun people take advantage of the small tourist trade that passes through, giving elephant rides through the village and across the lake.
+Coffee, fruit, and rubber play a part in its economy.
+There have been efforts to harness the province's potential for hydroelectric generation.
+The Jun people take advantage of the tourist trade that passes through, giving elephant rides through the village and across the lake.

 Transport

-Air travel for the province is served by both Buon Ma Thuot Airport and Tuy Hoa Airport which both provide direct daily domestic flights to Ha Noi and Ho Chi Minh City operated by Vietnam Airlines, VietJet Air, Pacific Airlines and Bamboo Airways.
+Air travel for the province is served by Buon Ma Thuot Airport and Tuy Hoa Airport which both provide direct daily domestic flights to Ha Noi and Ho Chi Minh City operated by Vietnam Airlines, VietJet Air, Pacific Airlines and Bamboo Airways.